-- Panorama Comes from Greek pan + horama which translates to all + view - Panoramic photos are often created by taking a series of photographs and merging them together using special software - They tell a more complex story and draw the viewer closer to the feeling of what it was like to be there. - Panoramas are typically horizontal, but can be vertical
+- Panorama A image containing a wide view.
+Comes from Greek pan + horama which translates to all + view - Panoramic photos are often created by taking a series of photographs and merging them together using special software - They tell a more complex story and draw the viewer closer to the feeling of what it was like to be there. - Panoramas are typically horizontal, but can be vertical